maxipallotto/aqara-w100-blueprint/README.md

 It turns the W100 into a reliable, flexible front-end for your heating/cooling system while preserving its native behavior and making it play nicely with your existing Home Assistant setup.

+Important: The external converter allows decimal in temperature setpoint.
+However the W100 firmware only report integer values.
+Until Aqara fix this (will they ?), there's no way to set decimal set points from the w100 panel.

 ---

 ## Key Features